azusachino/little-record/src/coursera/CreativeThinking/README.md

 - Creativity - The ability to imagine or invent something new of value
 - Creativity Tools - A means to augment innate generative activity
 - Idea - A formulated and considered thought
-- Memory - The abilitiy to store, retain and subsequently access information
+- Memory - The ability to store, retain and subsequently access information
 - Morphological Analysis - A matrix-based tool in which a problem is broken-down into component parts and a range of approaches suggested for each of these elements
 - Problem - A situation that needs to be addressed
 - SCAMPER - An acronym for subtitle, combine, adapt, modify, put to other uses, eliminate, rearrange